 Nature of science

 The tale of the 100-year hunt for red sprites is a story of how science works.
-It is a story illustrating that science, rather than knowing all there is to know, stands barely on the threshold of many more discoveries about our complex and fascinating universe.
-They were given little more credence than UFO sightings until 1989, when university researchers accidentally captured a red sprite on a low-light video camera.
+It is a story illustrating that science, rather than knowing all there is to know, stands barely on the threshold of many more discoveries about our complex and fascinating universe22.
+They were given little more credence than UFO sightings until 1989, when university researchers accidentally captured a red sprite23 on a low-light video camera.

 St Elmo’s fire

-In the region between a thundercloud and the ground, a very strong electric field can be set up.
+In the region between a thundercloud and the ground, a very strong electric field24 can be set up.
 There is a huge potential difference (voltage) established between the negative base of the cloud and the positive ground.
 When this potential difference reaches a certain value, sharp-pointed ground-based objects are seen to glow, often with a hissing sound.

 Because this weather-related occurrence sometimes appeared on ships at sea during thunderstorms, it was given the name ‘St Elmo’s fire’.
-Saint Elmo is the patron saint of sailors, and in the past, sailors regarded such an event as an omen of bad luck and stormy weather.
+Saint Elmo is the patron saint of sailors, and in the past, sailors regarded such an event as an omen of bad luck and stormy weather25.

 St Elmo’s fire is a bright blue or violet glow due to the formation of luminous plasma.
 It appears like fire in some circumstances coming from sharply pointed objects such as masts, spires, lightning rods and even on aircraft wings.